DevOpsThinh/Cinematic/README.md

 Someone with no prior design experience or training; or no familiarity with specialized design tools like PS, Sketch or Figma
 # Importance:
-This project is based on a learning material.
-Therefore, I am not responsible for any copyright issues if you put it on these mobile application market: Google Play Store or Apple Store.
+This project is based on learning material.
+Therefore, I am not responsible for any copyright issues if you put them on these mobile application markets: Google Play Store or Apple Store.